vitelabs/vite-wiki/docs/tutorial/contract/solidityxx.md

 }
 ```

-`message`: keyword, declaring a message, including message name and pass-in parameter. `message sum(uint sum)` declares message "sum", accepting a `uint` parameter.
+`message`: keyword, declaring a message, including message name and passed-in parameter. `message sum(uint sum)` declares message "sum", accepting a `uint` parameter.

-`onMessage`: keyword, declaring a message listener, including message name, pass-in parameter and logic that handles the message. `onMessage add(uint a, uint b)` declares message listener "add", accepting two `uint` parameters.
+`onMessage`: keyword, declaring a message listener, including message name, passed-in parameter and logic that handles the message. `onMessage add(uint a, uint b)` declares message listener "add", accepting two `uint` parameters.

 `send`: keyword, sending a message, accepting two parameters, the message receiving address and the actual message

 Messages can be declared in contract.
 The send operation of the message can only be called in the contract that declares it.
-If a message is to be processed by another contract, the name and pass-in parameters of the message rely on how message listener defines in the other contract.
+If a message is to be processed by another contract, the name and passed-in parameters of the message rely on how message listener defines in the other contract.

 In other words, if contract A is going to send a message to contract B for processing, contract B must define a listener of a certain type of message for A to follow when declaring the message.